Eddy Alvarez: Skating career

 By December 2012, Alvarez had recovered enough to qualify for the World Cup team.
 After the 2013 US National Championships in January, he was ranked fourth overall on the US team.
 He made the World Championships, and moved up to third by the end of the season.
 During the 2013–14 ISU Short Track Speed Skating World Cup, he won a gold (at Kolomna) and a silver (at Seoul) in the 5,000 meter relay.
 He also won a bronze (at Shanghai) in the 500 meters.

 Alvarez opened the 2014 Winter Olympic Trials by placing second in the 1,500 meters.
 He followed it up with a second-place finish in the 500 meters, securing a spot on the Olympic team.
 He became first Cuban-American male speed skater to make a U.S. Olympic team.
 "This was a dream, a goal of mine since I was a kid.
 I want to stand on that podium.
 I want to represent my country and my background, my family, my parents".
-Alvarez concluded the Trials by placing third in the 1,000 meters.
+Alvarez concluded the trials by placing third in the 1,000 meters.

 Alvarez opened the Olympics with a disqualification in the 1,500 meters after running into an Italian skater.
 In the 1,000 meters, he fell when a Canadian skater slipped in front of him.
-He was taken down by a South Korean in the qualification round of the 5,000 meter relay, but the United States was advanced when a judge ruled the South Korean had impeded Alvarez.
+He was taken down by a South Korean in the qualification round of the 5,000 meter relay, but his team advanced when a judge ruled the South Korean had impeded Alvarez.
 In a 500-meter heat, Alvarez again fell, this time on his own, when he slipped on soft ice.
 Commenting on all the falls, he joked that he should get a medal for his skill at hitting the protective padding at the edge of the rink.
 Alvarez finished strong, as he and his teammates won the silver medal in the 5,000 meter relay final, finishing 0.271 seconds behind Russia.

 Prior to the Olympics, Alvarez said he would return to baseball after the Games in the hopes of being drafted.
 He said he is 95% sure he will not return to the ice again.